tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-simulation/loading-real-data.rst

 * Removing data from a given set of observatories
 * Retaining *only* data that falls in a given time span

-Then, the :class:`~tudatpy.data.mpc.BatchMPC` object can be used to create an :class:`~tudatpy.numerical_simulation.estimation.ObservationCollection` that contains all remaining data, using the :meth:`~tudatpy.data.mpc.BatchMPC.to_tudat` method.
+Then, the :class:`~tudatpy.data.mpc.BatchMPC` object can be used to create an :class:`~tudatpy.estimation.observations.ObservationCollection` that contains all remaining data, using the :meth:`~tudatpy.data.mpc.BatchMPC.to_tudat` method.
 Note that, in the conversion to a Tudat-compatible data set, one has the option to filter any and all space observatories (e.g. WISE, Hubble).